datalifecycle-ua/MetabolomicsPipeline/README.md

 Instructions for how to do this can be found at the [R project website](https://www.r-project.org/).

-### Download pipline
+### Download pipeline

 You can download the pipeline one of two different ways:

-1.) **Download pipeline as zip file:** Navigate to the top of the page and click the green button that says “\<code\>” and then click “download zip”.
-This will download a zip file containing all of the files necessary for the pipeline.
-You will need to unzip this file in the destination of your choice.
+1.) **Download pipeline as a zip file:** Navigate to the top of the page and click the green button that says “\<code\>” and then click “download zip”.
+This will download a zip file containing all the files necessary for the pipeline.
+You will need to unzip this file to the destination of your choice.

 2.) **Clone pipeline:** If you are familiar with git and github, the “MetabolomicsPipeline” can be cloned using: